AmbireTech/adex-protocol/components/smart-platform.md

 @TODO validator fees can be paid via the OUTPACE channels themselves; the fees can even by dynamic/ongoing

-@TODO describe the idea of users implicitly outbidding advertisers, if they want to pay for content rather than see ads; the flow of money is `{user OR advertiser} -> publisher`
+@TODO describe the idea of users implicitly outbidding advertisers, if they want to pay for content rather than see ads; the flow of money is `{user OR advertiser} -> publisher` in that case; and `advertiser -> {publisher OR user}` in case the user is rewarded for attention